dilawari2008/ContentVerificationPlatform/README.md

-# Reactive Network Hackathon - Content Verification Platform
+# Reactive Network Hackathon - Content Verification Platform (No Code Track)

 _Note - This repo just has the approach and not the dapp implementation.
 Any code snippet should be treated as a pseudo code snippet._